About

 A man and woman laying in bed smiling for the camera.

-Universal Design: Rosemarie Rossetti, Ph.D.
+Rosemarie Rossetti, Ph.D. / Expert Universal Design

 Rosemarie Rossetti, Ph.D. is a powerful, internationally known speaker, consultant, writer, and publisher who walks her talk.
 On June 13, 1998, Rossetti’s life was transformed when a 3 1/2 ton tree came crashing down on her.
 Her life was changed in that instant!
 Paralyzed from the waist down with a spinal cord injury, Rossetti looked deep within herself and found new strength and new resolve.
 In her keynote speeches, she shares the lessons she has learned since that fateful day and demonstrates how to rise above misfortune and live life with conviction.

 Rossetti is the president of Rossetti Enterprises Inc., founded in 1997, and Fortuna Press LLC, founded in 2003.
 She is a member of the National Speakers Association and served on the board of directors for the NSA Ohio Chapter from 1998-2003.
+Rossetti and her husband, Mark Leder, are on a personal mission to increase the awareness and discussion of the home of the future.
+They built a national demonstration home and garden in Columbus, Ohio, the Universal Design Living Laboratory www.UDLL.com.

 A man and woman laying in bed smiling for the camera.